-Currant cranberry bread stuffed with currants, raisins and cranberries.
-Airy, full of flavor and lots of fruits.
+Currant cranberry bread stuffed with currants, raisins, and cranberries.
+Airy, full of flavor, and lots of fruits.
 A tasty treat especially with a good smear of butter.

 Coen, our youngest, is fond of raisin bread.
-He prefers to eat it for breakfast, lunch and dinner.
+He prefers to eat it for breakfast, lunch, and dinner.
 If I buy raisin bread, then it's gone.
 And there's so much difference in quality.
 Sometimes I have bread with only a few raisins.
 A sort of I want to be a raisin bread but ain't.
 At our local bakery on the other hand we have a delicious filled raisin bread.
 That is so tasteful.

-No Bigarreau cherries or sugared
+No bigarreau, cherries or sugared lemon

-In many recipes you see sugared lemon added to the bread.
+In many recipes, you see sugared lemon added to the bread.
 In one way or another, I don't like it.
 Just as I don't like Bigarreau cherries, though I digress from the subject.
-But one of my most favorite snacks when I need something to eat are cranberries.
+But one of my most favorite snacks, when I need something to eat, are cranberries.
 Sounds delicious?

 The recipe paid off!
 The slightly sour taste of cranberries delicious stuck against the sweet raisins.
 Coen had many slices of this bread with a delicious layer of butter.
 He accepted the bread as a great choice, my connoisseur.